Sex Offense Charges: What Every Defendant Needs to Know [2026]

 Stage 2: Bail and Pre-Trial Conditions (Days 1-30)

 Bail in sex offense cases is different from other charges.
 Courts frequently deny bail for violent sex offenses.
-When bail is set, it typically ranges from $50,000 to over $500,000 depending on the charge severity and jurisdiction.
+When bail is set, it can range from tens of thousands to hundreds of thousands of dollars depending on the charge severity and jurisdiction (bail amounts vary widely by jurisdiction and charge severity).

 Even if you make bail, expect restrictive conditions: